jcolag/gatsby-theme-jc/src/resources/conduct/code-of-conduct.md

 faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+This is not quite zero tolerance, so don't be afraid to report and don't let the fear of mistakes keep you from participating, but tolerance is not and will not be high.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at <https://www.contributor-covenant.org/version/1/4/code-of-conduct.html>.